earthsteading/Earthship/README.md

 ## Methodology
 How to use this repository of building code checklists:
- * The overall guiding principles of the following checklists is a book called "The Checklist Manifesto" <-- read it!
+  - [x] The overall guiding principles of the following checklists is a book called "The Checklist Manifesto" <-- read it!
- * The use of Git(hub) as versioning repository is so that multiple people can help amend and improve these checklists for Australia wide commons use, e.g. please contribute additional checklists for other states and environmental conditions found throughout the continent of Australia.
+  - [x] The use of Git(hub) as versioning repository is so that multiple people can help amend and improve these checklists for Australasia-wide use, e.g. please contribute additional checklists for other states/regions.
- * The architectural design provided as examples for each checklist have been used to build council approved buildings in Victoria, Western Australian and South Australia (consult a building surveyor licensed in your State as _building code legislation changes_).
-Please submit meaningful bugs, and pull requests to add/amend our shared checklists.
+  - [x] The architectural examples for each checklist have been used to build council approved off-grid buildings in Victoria, Western Australian and South Australia (consult a building surveyor licensed in your State as _building code legislation changes_).
- * For the purposes of this repository the Victorian Building Association (VBA) and Western Australia ?__________? is the regulator which have been used per example.
+  - [ ] If you are a building surveyor looking to improve these checklists for NSW, FNQ, ACT, NT, Tasmania and/or Torres Straigh Islands, please get in touch = earthsteading@gmail.com

 # Stages of build
-Your building surveyor will provide consultation/documentation prior to each stage of your build.
+Your building surveyor will provide consultation/documentation prior to each stage of your build:
+  - [x] land purchased and surveyed
+  - [x] foundations and footings
+  - [x] in-house utilities
+  - [x] enclosure of building
+  - [x] fixings and features
+  - [ ] occupancy certificate!

 ## Timeline
 Gaant chart of inspections/certifications: